arjunds/arjunds.github.io/course/PA2/Lecture4.md

 So here we've introduced a lot.
 Let's break it down.

 The first two methods, `bark()` and `fetch()` are fairly straightforward.
 We can return a value by specifying before the function name what the return type is (ie `int` for `fetch`).
 If there is no return value, we use the keyword `void`, like I did for `bark`.

+{: .note }
-Note: Returning and printing are not the same thing. `bark()` prints out to the command line, but when we call `fetch()` it actually returns a usuable value that we can then save into a variable, use in a conditional, etc. We'll see more examples of this later on.
+Returning and printing are not the same thing. `bark()` prints out to the command line, but when we call `fetch()` it actually returns a usuable value that we can then save into a variable, use in a conditional, etc. We'll see more examples of this later on.

 The final method, `setName()` takes in a parameter `name`.
 For parameters in Java, we need to specify what type they are.
 This method updates the global field `name` with the parameter `name`.
 If you remember variable scope, the parameter `name` takes precedence here.
 Therefore, we need a way to be able to refer to the global trait.